 Dr. Serur: Recent data from the American Cancer Society has shown an increased prevalence of colorectal cancer in younger patients.
-However, most people only need to have a colonoscopy every 5-10 years, beginning at age 50, and for African Americans starting at age 45.
+However, most people only need to have a colonoscopy every 5-10 years, beginning at age 45.
 Screenings may detect abnormalities like inflammation or precancerous polyps—growths on the lining of the colon and rectum—that can then be removed, which is cancer prevention at its best.
 The most important recommendation to otherwise young, healthy patients is to share all symptoms with their primary care doctors or gastroenterologists.
 This includes any change in bowel habits, abdominal pain, blood in the stool, fatigue, or unintended weight loss.
 Many people may assume their symptoms are unrelated to colon health, ignoring signs that there may be something more serious going on.
 If you experience two or more of these symptoms, make an appointment to see your doctor immediately.

 What are the causes of colorectal cancer?

 Family history or genetic risk can be a major factor for people who are diagnosed with colorectal cancer.
 Colon polyps and genetic conditions, such as hereditary polyposis syndrome, should be actively monitored by a gastroenterologist.
 Environmental and lifestyle factors including physical inactivity, diets high in processed food and red meat, obesity, stress, alcohol consumption, and smoking are also known risk factors for developing cancer.
 If you engage in two or more of these lifestyle habits, you should develop an immediate plan to reduce these risk factors in your life.

 What are some steps people can take to reduce their risk?